alorence/django-modern-rpc/docs/config/backends.rst

 - ``marshaller_kwargs``: see :ref:`Marshaller configuration`
 - ``dump_kwargs``: passed to ``orjson.dumps``.
 See the
   `orjson.dumps() <https://github.com/ijl/orjson?tab=readme-ov-file#serialize>`_ documentation
-  for the list of valid keywords arguments.
+  for the list of valid keyword arguments.

-Note: By default, since orjson is already able to serialize ``date`` and ``time`` objects, no particular encoder customization is performed by django-modern-rpc.
+Note: By default, since orjson is already able to serialize ``date``, ``time`` and ``datetime`` objects natively, no particular encoder customization is performed by django-modern-rpc.

 .. code-block:: python
    :caption: myproject/settings.py